 The contents of this document are believed to be current.
 Please continue to refer to the website for in-date versions.

-Guidance for addition/removal of an infectious disease risk entry (GDRI)
+Guidance for the addition and removal of an infectious disease risk entry in the Geographical Disease Risk Index (GDRI)

 Background